 - The biggest horse racing days of the year

 The Types of Horse Racing Wagers Available to Bettors

 In the same way that some sports bettors prefer sides or totals, and others gravitate towards parlays, teasers, and futures, horse racing offers a variety of ways for you to bet.
 As with all sports betting, the type of bets that are easier to win carry lower odds, while more difficult wagers can be pretty lucrative.

-If you are new to sports betting, we’ve got a guide to the fundamentals.
+If you are new to horse racing, create an account at a racebook so you can bet online.
 In horse racing, there are two main types of bets: straight bets and exotic bets.